mattcarlotta/nvfcApp/README.md

 ## Button Actions

-* Apply - Applies the curve to the GPU fan for the duration of the session
+* Apply - Applies the curve to the GPU fan for the duration of the session.
-* Reset - Sets the curve to default values (can be values from `config.csv`)
+* Reset - Sets the curve to default values (can be values from `config.csv`).
 * Save -  A "Save as" file dialog pops open.
 Simply input a file name, click save, and it'll automatically add a .csv extension.
 See notes below for more information.

 ## Live Updates